How to Spend the Best 2 Days in Kyoto

 A covered shopping street with various shops on either side.
 Colorful banners hang from the ceiling, and a few people are seen walking.
 The stores display products outside, and there is a red bicycle parked to the right.
 The bright roof lets in ample sunlight.
 This is a fun spot to add to have on your 2 Day Kyoto Itinerary!

-Once you’ve enjoyed a delicious breakfast, walk through the Sanjo Shopping street.
-In this shopping street you’ll find all sorts of stores, from thrift shops to Japanese home goods, groceries, and more.
+Once you’ve enjoyed a delicious breakfast, walk through the Sanjo Shopping Street.
+In this shopping street, you’ll find all sorts of stores, from thrift shops to Japanese home goods, groceries, and more.

 Nijō Castle Ninomaru Goten Palace